elianiva/elianiva.github.io/src/post/my-suckless-setup/index.md

 If you want to get all of my suckless builds, you can get it on my [ Github repo ](https://github.com/elianiva/suckless/) and [here](https://github.com/elianiva/dotfiles/blob/master/.scripts/) are my scripts

 ## Conclusion
-I like the suckless concept because it works great and I like their way of distributing their stuff.
+I like the suckless software because it works great and I like their way of distributing their stuff.
 They give you a barebones software that you can add some features through patches.
 This can get overwhelming since they have _a lot_ of patches, like _a lot_.

 All right then, thanks for reading this lengthy post.
 I hope you learn something new from it.
 Have a nice day!